Cognitive Indoor Positioning and Tracking using Multipath Channel Information: Introduction

-MINT exploit specular multipath components (MPCs) (by black lines) that can be associated to the local geometry as illustrated in Fig.~\ref{fig:prob_VAgeometry} \cite{MeissnerPhD2014,LeitingerJSAC2015,LeitingerPhD2016}.
-MPCs can be seen as signals from additional virtual sources, so-called virtual anchors (VA), that are mirror-images of a physical anchor w.r.t. the floor plan (blue square-crosses in Fig.~\ref{fig:prob_VAgeometry}) \cite{MeissnerPhD2014,Borish1984,KunischICUWB2003}.
-Ultra-wideband (UWB) signals are used because of their superior time resolution and to facilitate the separation of MPCs.
-Hence, additional \emph{position-related information} is exploited that is contained in the radio signals.
-For a proper consideration of uncertainties in floor plan and stochastic nature of the radio signals a geometry-based stochastic channel model (GSCM) and geometry-based probabilistic environment model (GPEM) where introduced in \cite{LeitingerICC2015} to extend MINT to a simultaneous localization and mapping (SLAM) approach.
+MINT exploit specular multipath components (MPCs) that can be associated to the local geometry as illustrated in Fig.~\ref{fig:prob_VAgeometry}.
+MPCs can be interpreted as signals originiating from additional virtual sources, so-called virtual anchors (VA).
+These VAs are mirror-images of a physical anchor w.r.t. the flat surfaces as illustrated in Fig.~\ref{fig:prob_VAgeometry} \cite{MeissnerPhD2014,Borish1984,KunischICUWB2003}.
+This additional \emph{position-related information} can be utilized from the radio signals.
+For a proper consideration of uncertainties in the floor plan and to account for the stochastic nature of the radio signals a geometry-based probabilistic environment model (GPEM) and a geometry-based stochastic channel model (GSCM) where introduced in \cite{LeitingerICC2015,LeitingerICC2017,LeitingerTWC2019,LeitingerICC2019}, extending MINT to a simultaneous localization and mapping (SLAM) approach.
 Such a systems acquires and adapts online information about its surrounding environment and is able to continuously building up a consistent memory in a Bayesian sense.

-The idea of combing MINT with a CDSs is to gain control over the observed environment information to (i) provide as much position-related information to the Bayesian state estimator as possible for achieving the highest level of reliability/robustness in position estimation, (ii) to improve the separation between relevant and irrelevant information, and (iii) building up a consistent environment and action memory.
-By additionally actively planning next control actions on the environment using the Bayesian memory---in sense of waveform adaptation \cite{Kershaw1994, Haykin2011, HaykinPROC2012a, BellJSTSP2015} or mobile agent motor-control \cite{HoffmannTAC2010, JulianJRR2012}---the relevant information-return contained in the signals can be maximized.
+The idea of combing MINT with a CDS is to gain control over the observed environment information to (i) provide as much position-related information to the Bayesian state estimator as possible for achieving the highest level of reliability/robustness in position estimation, (ii) to improve the separation between relevant and irrelevant information, and (iii) building up a consistent environment and action memory.
+By actively planning next control actions on the environment using the Bayesian memory---in sense of waveform adaptation \cite{Kershaw1994, Haykin2011, HaykinPROC2012a, BellJSTSP2015} or mobile agent motor-control \cite{HoffmannTAC2010, JulianJRR2012}---the relevant information-return contained in the signals can be maximized.
 The information-flow coupling between the perceptor-actor system and the surrounding environment is given by the PAC that plays the key-role when it is coming to gather relevant environment information \cite{Fuster2009,HaykinPROC2014}.